Aenariss/DIP/content-blocking/README.md

 In case of an error, a copy of your hosts file is preserved in this folder.
 If no error happened, it is removed automatically.

+Sometimes, Selenium may take some time to load, be patient for a few seconds please.

+Windows may not work with custom DNS server, it prefers ipv6 dns resolution -> disable ipv6 in adapter options.

+After stopping the custom DNS server, DNS settings are reset -> it is set to automatic DHCP assignment.
+This means you lose your own settings.

 - There are three options how to launch the evaluation:
     - use ``python ./start.py --load-only`` loads traffic on all pages specified in ``page_list.txt`` and nothing else.
     - use ``python ./start.py --load`` loads traffic on all pages specified in ``page_list.txt`` and afterwards uses it as a basis for evaluation.
+    - use ``python ./start.py --load --compact`` (can also be used with --load-only) to lessen the space the traffic logs take.
     - use ``python ./start.py`` loads already logged traffic which is saved in ./traffic/ folder.